mesako/mesako.github.io/_portfolio/project6.md

 ---
-title: Scholarship at the Intersection of Assessment and Faculty Development
+title: "Assessment and Learning Publications: Producing Scholarship at the Intersection"
 subtitle: How can we examine policies and structures within higher education that contribute to inequities?

 caption:
-  title: Thought Leadership
+  title: Assessment and Learning Publications
-  subtitle: Digging into Assessment and Learning Topics
+  subtitle: Producing Scholarship at the Intersection
   thumbnail: assets/img/portfolio/presenting.png
 ---